 From injury or post-surgical complication to CRPS.
 The long journey of seeking help

 People who contact our center will usually describe the injury that caused their complex regional pain syndrome to develop first.
 The CRPS will usually be discussed as secondary until they start discussing their pain.

-- I was in an accident where I suffered numerous fractures in my leg.
-I have now been diagnosed with complex regional pain syndrome.
+I was in an accident where I suffered numerous fractures in my leg.
+I have now been diagnosed with Complex Regional Pain Syndrome.
 My doctors said there is no cure.
 I am not looking for a cure, I am only looking for some alleviation of the burning pain.

-- If you developed CRPS after knee surgery, please see our article: For more specific information please see our article Complex Regional Pain Syndrome following multiple knee surgeries.
+I had a meniscus and arthroscopic surgery.
+Three months later my knee is very painful, with limited mobility, and the loss of muscle is very noticeable.
+I am now off medication for “nerve damage.”
+If you developed CRPS after knee surgery, please see our article: For more specific information please see our article Complex Regional Pain Syndrome following multiple knee surgeries.

 The patient’s poor understanding of CRPS was associated with greater disability and fear of movement

 Complex regional pain syndrome is a complex and often poorly understood condition, and people with CRPS will have diverse beliefs about their symptoms.
-According to the self-regulation model (the self-regulation model is described as a means to measure how people try understand their illness or disease.
-They want to know what caused it, what are the short-term and long-term treatments or management of the disease.
-They want to know if it can it be cured or managed), these beliefs (termed “illness perceptions”) influence health behaviors and outcomes.
+According to the self-regulation model (the self-regulation model is described as a means to measure how people try to understand their illness or disease.
+They want to know what caused it, and what are the short-term and long-term treatments or management of the disease.
+They want to know if it can be cured or managed), and these beliefs (termed “illness perceptions”) influence health behaviors and outcomes.

-In other words, the impact of having complex regional pain syndrome and not understanding the disease, may lead to poor decision making in regard to treatment.
+In other words, the impact of having Complex Regional Pain Syndrome and not understanding the disease may lead to poor decision-making in regard to treatment.